-Why are Schlage locks not working after battery change?
+Why are Schlage locks not working after the battery change?

 There are many reasons why the Schlage lock is not working after the battery change.
 It can be the incorrect use of batteries or hardware problems that cause the lock to stop working.